What is Sensitivity Analysis in Excel?

 - It does this by changing one of the cells that is referenced by the formula

-- Finally, Goal Seek asks for a cell to alter in order to take the Set cell to the required value
+- Finally, Goal Seek asks for a cell to alter to take the Set cell to the required value

-Let’s assume that we want to check at what growth rate will the stock price touch $80?
+Let’s assume that we want to check at what growth rate will the stock price touches $80.

-As always, we can do this manually by changing the growth rates continuously to see the impact on the share price.
-This will again be a tedious process, we may have to input growth rates many times to ensure that the stock price matches $80 in our case.
+As always, we can do this manually by changing the growth rates to continue to see the impact on the share price.
+This will, again, be a tedious process.
+In our case, we may have to input growth rates many times to ensure that the stock price matches $80.

 Step 1 – Click on the cell whose value you wish to set.
 (The Set cell must contain a formula)

 Step 2 – Choose Tools, Goal Seek from the menu, and the following dialog box appears:

 - The Goal Seek command automatically suggests the active cell as the Set cell.

 - This can be over-typed with a new cell reference, or you may click on the appropriate cell on the spreadsheet.